 This working group contributes to and builds on a number of preceding and existing initiatives (e.g., frameworks, registries, and directories) that signpost or aggregate tools within the digital research data infrastructure landscape.
-However, most initiatives to date focus on specific: (i) regions/nations; (ii) disciplines; or, (iii) research tools (primarily databases and repositories), providing a high level of granularity.
+However, most initiatives to date focus on specific: (i) regions/nations; (ii) disciplines; or (iii) research tools (primarily databases and repositories), providing a high level of granularity.

-In contrast, this WG aims to build upon existing work in the area by creating a high-level map (a 'birds-eye view') of the digital research data infrastructure landscape.
+This WG aims to build on and contribute to existing work in the area by creating a high-level map (a 'birds-eye view') of the digital research tool landscape.
 To achieve its proposed programme of work (outlined in Section 1), the WG will engage with the following organisations, projects, and initiatives: